 And the trick to great service, great meals and a great experience for customers who recommend you and return again and again is recruiting and keeping the best staff, those people with that special attitude.

 Here are a few handy hints on how to recruit and keep the best restaurant staff.

 The CV can only get you so far in finding out about a potential new recruit – how good they are at writing CVs, and where they’ve been before you.
-Rely more on good interview technique: ask open questions that allow the candidate to explore answers more fully.
+Remember that some candidates tend to embellish their CVs.
+Rely more on good interview techniques: ask open questions that allow the candidate to explore answers more fully.
 You might like to ask questions like:

 Always allow candidates to ask you questions – it’s a two-way process, after all.
 A switched-on candidate might ask you questions like what you don’t like about the restaurant and what you would change about it.
 Be ready but be honest.